By Jim Portaro, Founder and CEO

 - Apple devices should have a WMM setting of “Required” for advanced services

 - Fast Transition clients should have separate WLANs for PSK and 802.1x respectively

 - Implement ISE or a similar approach to protocol EAP for authentication ease

-- Always test your changes – in addition, we recommend rolling certifications because of the dynamic nature of environment, operating systems, wireless network and device components
+- Always test your changes – in addition, we recommend rolling certifications because of the dynamic nature of the environment, operating systems, wireless network, and device components

 - Do a new wireless assessment and make sure you receive an outline of a plan to modify your existing network into state of the art network matching all your requirements, you may find out it is budget neutral over time.